TylerRector/ridge-tomography/README.md

 ## Data

-The retinal image is Mikael Häggström, “Medical gallery of Mikael Häggström 2014,” *WikiJournal of Medicine* 1(2), 2014, doi:10.15347/wjm/2014.008.
-The copy distributed through `skimage.data.retina` is CC0.
+Mikael Häggström, “Medical gallery of Mikael Häggström 2014,” *WikiJournal of Medicine* 1, no. 2 (2014), https://doi.org/10.15347/wjm/2014.008.
+The retinal image used to reproduce these results is retrieved at runtime through `skimage.data.retina`; this repository does not redistribute the image or any derived image data.
+The upstream copy provided by scikit-image is designated CC0.

 Hong Wang and Joshua Zahl, “Volume estimates for unions of convex sets, and the Kakeya set conjecture in three dimensions,” arXiv:2502.17655, 2025.